BDC Hamburger Icon

 • Developers handle technical problems.
 If something goes wrong with your site, as happens with nearly every website, web developers can diagnose and fix the problem quickly.
 Less downtime means fewer missed opportunities to convert visitors.

 • You can focus on running your business.
-From concept to launch and beyond, you can spend your time more productively building the business instead of building your website.
+From concept to launch and beyond, working with a developer allows you to spend your time more productively building the business instead of building your website.

 Cons

 • Developers cost more.
 WYSIWYG (what you see is what you get) drag-and-drop editors can help you design and create your own websites for a fraction of the cost of a web developer.
-The best website-building platforms are also intuitive, even if you have no experience building sites.
+The best website builders are also intuitive, even if you have no experience building sites.

 • You’re just one client for a developer.
 You may not even be your web developer’s most valuable client.
 Just because you want something done quickly doesn’t mean you’re the developer’s top priority.
 You may have to wait days or weeks for them to make relatively minor changes to your website.